takahirom/arbigent/README.md

 Use the intuitive UI to define scenarios.
 Simply specify the desired goal for the AI agent.

+### Generate scenarios

+You can also generate scenarios from existing test cases.

 ### Maestro YAML Integration

 Arbigent allows you to integrate existing Maestro YAML test flows as initialization methods: